emeiri/ogldev/Vulkan/Tutorial03/README.txt

-Tutorial 03 shares the application source with 02.
+Tutorial 03 shares the application source with tutorial 02.